Pylons/pyramid/docs/tutorials/gae/index.rst

    $ bin/pip zip pytz-2009g-py2.5.egg

 Note that it requires the whole egg file name.
-For a BFG app, the following packages are good candidates to be zipped.
+For a :mod:`pyramid` app, the following packages are good candidates to be zipped.

 - Chameleon